-- 1. Without prejudice to Article 150, under the inward processing procedure non-Community goods may be used in the customs territory of the Community in one or more processing operations without such goods being subject to any of the following: - (a) import duties; - (b) VAT on importation and excise duties as provided for under VAT and excise provisions in force; - (c) commercial policy measures, in so far as they do not apply to the entry or exit of goods into or from the customs territory of the Community. - 2.
+- 1. Without prejudice to Article 150, under the inward processing procedure non-Community goods may be used in the customs territory of the Community in one or more processing operations without such goods being subject to any of the following: - (a) import duties; - (b) other charges as provided for under other relevant provisions in force;

+- (c) measures laid down under the common commercial policy, in so far as they do not apply to the entry or exit of goods into or from the customs territory of the Community. - 2.
 The inward processing procedure may be used in cases other than repair only where, without prejudice to the use of production accessories, the goods placed under the procedure can be identified in the processed products.